amethyst/amethyst/book/src/sprites/sprite_render_component.md

 # fn main() {}
 ```

-Cool, finally we have all the parts, let's build a `SpriteRender` and attach it to an entity:
+Cool, finally we have all the parts, let's build a `RenderSpriteSheetFlat2D` and attach it to an entity:

 ```rust,no_run,noplaypen
 # extern crate amethyst;